 Mistake Fares are the holy grail of cheap flights, and they happen when an airline accidentally prices a flight much lower than intended—as much as 90% off usual prices.
 When that happens with a business class fare, it could become as cheap or even cheaper than a typical economy fare.

 There’s no secret to finding Mistake Fares; you just have to get lucky, or you need to be running dozens of flight searches every day, like our team of Flight Experts does.
-While the bulk of the deals we send are economy, we send exceptional business class deals to our Premium members when there’s a mistake fare that lowers the price into the realm of “cheap.”
+Mistake Fares in business class are pretty rare.
+In 2020, we found about a dozen, mostly domestic and to the Caribbean and Latin America, along with two to Europe and one to West Africa.

-Some of the business class mistake fares we’ve sent Premium members include:
+Some of the business class mistake fares we’ve previously sent members include:

 - LAX/SFO to Asia in Business Class for $600 roundtrip (normally $3,000+)